Ryanair sees 'very strong' post-COVID profit boost as rivals retrench

+Aerospace & DefenseRyanair sees 'very strong' post-COVID profit boost as rivals retrench

-DUBLIN (Reuters) - Ryanair expects a very strong profit recovery next year as it takes advantage of lower costs and a post-COVID retrenchment that may leave 25% less short-haul capacity in Europe, Group Chief Executive Michael O’Leary said on Wednesday.
+Ryanair (RYA.I) expects a very strong profit recovery next year as it takes advantage of lower costs and a post-COVID retrenchment that may leave 25% less short-haul capacity in Europe, Group Chief Executive Michael O'Leary said on Wednesday.

 The Irish airline, Europe's biggest low-cost airline, expects to more or less break even in its financial year to the end of March 2022, with a small profit or a small loss possible, O'Leary said.